DPR-droid/2021_03_programming2021/README.md

     The program that takes a positive floating-point number as input and outputs an approximation of its square root
 ### Created a new folder
-    Another folder created in the labs folder called week06-functions
+    Another folder created in the labs folder called week06-functions Add folder pands-problem-sheet
 ### Notes
     git commit -m "Weekly Tasks 06"
     git commit -m "Update to squareroot.py"

+## Weekly Tasks 07
+### es.py
+    This program that reads in a text file and outputs the number of e's it contains The program should take the filename from an argument on the command line.
+### Created a new folder
+    Another folder created in the labs folder called week06-functions Add folder pands-problem-sheet
+### Notes
+    git commit -m "Weekly Tasks 07"
+    multiple commits for this week lab sheet and task